shannon-lab/zapdos/doc/content/source/auxkernels/Current.md

 Where $N_{j}$ is the molar density of the species in logarithmic form, $N_{A}$ is Avogadro's number, $l_{c}$ is the scaling factor of the mesh.

-For the case of the where artificial diffusion is introduced to the charge species flux, an additional term is included in the current density, such that:
+For the case of the where artificial diffusion is introduced to the charged species flux, an additional term is included in the current density, such that:
 \begin{equation}
 J_{j,\text{ Total}} = J_{j} + q_{j} N_{A} \mu_{j} \frac{\text{-}\lVert \vec{E} \rVert_{2}}{l_{c}} \frac{h_\text{max}}{2} \exp(N_{j}) \frac{\nabla (N_{j})}{l_{c}}
 \end{equation}